 |Wed 12:15 PM - 1:30 PM

-This session will provide a broad overview of how transportation, energy, water, and broadband infrastructure projects work.
-Presenters will also discuss the current infrastructure needs facing both urban and rural communities in the U.S., as well as the types of tools and financing approaches that can be used for these projects.
+To kick things off, this session will provide a broad overview of how transportation, energy, water, and broadband infrastructure projects work.
+Speakers will discuss the current infrastructure needs facing both urban and rural communities in the U.S., as well as the types of tools and financing approaches that are used for these projects.

 |Wed 1:30 PM - 3:00 PM